 If your shelter has ever thought of doing TNR, now is the right time to start.
-How about connecting with local rescue groups and starting a comprehensive Trap-Neuter-Return program?
+You could connect with local rescue groups and starting a comprehensive Trap-Neuter-Return program.
 If you already have a TNR program, why not expand it so that you can help more feral cats?
 Alley Cat Allies has a step-by-step blueprint for starting a TNR program.

 Learn more about how to Trap-Neuter-Return feral cats.

 Attend our basics of TNR webinar, “How to Help Cats in Your Community.”